 - 2 pounds pork tenderloin (shoulder or butt could be used as well)

 - 1 can brown soda (root beer or Coca-Cola work best)

 - 1 bottle favorite barbecue sauce

 - hamburger buns for serving

-- Place pork in slow cooker and pour brown soda over it, then cook on low for 6 hours or until meat is tender enough to be shredded with fork.
+- Place pork in slow cooker and pour brown soda over it, then cook on low for 6 hours or until meat is tender enough to be shredded with a fork.

 - Move pork to cutting board, drain soda.
-Shred pork with fork then return to slow cooker.
+Shred pork with the fork then return to slow cooker.
 Pour barbecue sauce over shredded pork, stir.